 Starting a new construction or remodeling project in your home or business can be both exciting and daunting.
 In my experience, the root of most construction problems or frustrations happen because of miscommunication between the contractor and the home or business owner.
 Most of the time this problem begins in the estimating phase of the project.
-Because most homeowners do not have the background in construction that many contractors do, they are at a disadvantage when selecting someone to do work in their home or business.
+Because most homeowners do not have the background in construction that many contractors do, they are at a disadvantage when selecting someone to do work in their home or business do add some timber flooring.

 Here is a quick list of important factors to consider when hiring a contractor of any type.